Which are more important: thoughts or feelings?

 Many of my hypnotherapy clients have tried CBT in the past.
 Whether it’s in Reading, Wallingford, London, Oxford or Thame I hear my clients describing how they’ve been referred by their GP for CBT.

 It is a good therapy for many people but my feeling is that it’s not the best for those whose problems include anxiety.
+In my view it’s particularly inappropriate for those afflicted by phobias.
+CBT is a therapy which enlists conscious reason in the battle against fear.
+A phobia, however, is both irrational and unconscious.

 I would say that, wouldn’t I?
 Let’s look at some of the reasons why?